Gevorez/Gevorez/README.md

 ### Bio

 ○ 👋 My name is Kamil.
-I'm a VR Unity Developer at VRR Immersive Technologies
+I'm an Automotive HMI Developer specializing in Qt/QML and C++.

-○ 👀 I’m interested in GameDev and graphic design.
+○ 👀 I’m interested in creating intuitive and sleek user interfaces for automotive systems.

-○ 🌱 I’m currently learning Unreal Engine 5.0.
+○ 🌱 I’m currently expanding my expertise in advanced QML features and automotive-grade C++.

-○ 💞️ I’m a huge Formula 1 fan.
+○ 💞️ I'm a huge fan of innovative automotive technologies and Formula 1 racing.

 ○ 📫 How to reach me: https://pl.linkedin.com/in/niewiarowskikamil